Manny-D/Virtual-Private-Cloud-VPC/README.md

 ![Account Type](https://github.com/Manny-D/Virtual-Private-Cloud-VPC/assets/99146530/feaadbb9-de42-4ebb-b6c0-6901c0337891)

 <b>Note</b>: you will be prompted to enter in credit card info.
-This is for identifiy verification and the card will only be charged if you exceeds Free Tier limits.
+This is for identity verification and the card will only be charged if you exceed the Free Tier limits.

 ![CC](https://github.com/Manny-D/Virtual-Private-Cloud-VPC/assets/99146530/d31dd4ae-82db-4079-bdd0-c69649451c52)